 The Society was established with the following objectives:-

-- To encourage the adoption into farming practice of advances resulting from grassland research, experimental work and practical experience.
+- To encourage and support the adoption into farming practice of advances resulting from grassland research, experimental work and practical experience.

 - To provide opportunities for those interested in and concerned with grassland husbandry to meet and exchange information, ideas and experiences relating to all aspects of the management, production and utilisation of grass.

 - To encourage the investigation of problems pertaining to grassland husbandry.

 - To co-operate with any other organisation in furthering any of the objects of the society

 - To admit to membership of the society persons concerned with or interested in the objects of the society.